taggar/redline-1-business-website-redesign/README.md

 - Plan a second meeting with the client to discuss the final review of the site
 - Expand mock-up and prep meeting: Tue 05/03 PM
 - Client meeting 2 for mock-up approval: Wed 06/03 10:00

-### Todo

 - Listen to any changes the client wants and create the website
 - You need at least: home page - contact page - one page of your choice
 - A navbar linking the different pages- Fix content where necessary (spelling errors, no content present (1))
 - Upload everything to github
 - Publish the entire site on github
 - Explain the project (short) on the readme of your github
-- By 18/03 09:00 Send a mail to the client explaining your design and linking the site.
+- 11/03 09:00 Send a mail to the client explaining your design and linking the site.
-- By TBD 09:00 Submit 10-minute presentation by email.
+- 18/03 09:00 Submit 10-minute presentation by email.

+### Todo

 - On TBD: Present

 ## Presentation